Yandex Forms API usage examples

 This page describes examples of Python scripts that use the Yandex Forms API to manage forms and responses.

 All examples use an OAuth token for authentication.
-To learn how to get a token, see How to get access to the Yandex Forms API.
+To learn how to get a token, see Accessing the Yandex Forms API.

 1. Publishing and unpublishing an existing form

-The ability to publish a form via the API is useful when you need to implement complex logic not supported by the default options offered by Yandex Forms, such as scheduling publication at a specific time or unpublishing after reaching a certain number of responses.
+The ability to publish a form via the API is useful when you need to implement more complex logic than the default options available in Forms, such as scheduling publication at a specific time or unpublishing after reaching a certain number of responses.

 See the method descriptions: